-- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - + Specific products only registered for use in Australia. - ++ Various products registered in Australia refer to label. - Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.
+As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.

+++ Various products registered in Australia - refer to label.

+\ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence.